domgjntoki/CustomHitSounds/README.md

 ```
 would replace the sfx_mezzo1, sfx_score and char_common_empty_atk assets from the game with your custom sounds.

-The supported file extensions are [.aiff, .mp3, .ogg, .wav]
+The supported file extensions are [.aiff, .mp3, .ogg, .wav] (working on other types of assets)

 Some filenames that I found on the game and its explanations: